Error Code 10 in Windows Device Manager with NI PCI Devices

 1. You are using the latest BIOS for your machine.

-2. You are using the latest National Instruments drivers for your device.
+2. You are using the latest NI drivers for your device.

 3. Download and apply the Core Driver Update.
-This should only be needed if the latest NI Drivers or BIOS for you machine do not resolve the issue.
+This should only be needed if the latest NI Drivers or BIOS for your machine do not resolve the issue.

-If you still encounter this issue after following the steps above please contact National Instruments support so that we can determine the root cause of the problem.
-National Instruments is actively working with computer and BIOS vendors to resolve this problem.
+If you still encounter this issue after following the steps above, please contact NI support so that we can determine the root cause of the problem.
+NI is actively working with computer and BIOS vendors to resolve this problem.

 Additional Information